SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/Content Capture/📖 Joe's Readwise/Readwise Syncs.md

 [[2024-01-31]] 11:10 AM — Synced 1 highlight from 1 document.
     - 1 highlights from AI Can Better Retain What It Learns by Mimicking Human Sleep

+[[2024-02-01]] 7:15 AM — Synced 6 highlights from 1 document.
+    - 6 highlights from Interesting Content in AI, Software, Business, and Tech- 01/31/2024 [Updates]